 When planning outfits make sure to consider the location of your senior portraits.
 Choosing outfits with colors that clash with those of the existing environment will fail to make a cohesive looking portrait.

 Think about the time of year.
-The light yellow-greens of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
-Consider the season your senior portrait session is taking place, when you are picking your outfits.
+The light yellow-green of spring, deep greens of summer, and red-oranges of fall make for very different color pallets.
+Consider the season your senior portrait session is taking place when you are picking your outfits.

-Plan your outfits down to your shoes, socks, jewelry and matching belt!
+Plan your outfits down to your shoes, socks, jewelry, and a matching belt!
 This might mean you bring extras for each outfit, but details matter when it comes to senior photos!